langzhou/simle-white-farbox-theme/README.md

 simle-white-farbox-theme
 ========================

+Simple White.

-Simple white, a blog theme for farbox.
+A blog theme for farbox.